10 Reasons Why Consumers Abandon Online Shopping Carts — And How to Fix Them

-It’s possible that an abandoned shopping cart means the consumer found a better deal elsewhere.
+It’s possible that an abandoned shopping cart online means the consumer found a better deal elsewhere.
 Make sure that your product pricing is in line with industry standards, and track your competitors sales and promotional offers.
 Distinguish yourself from competitors by educating your consumers into making educated buying decisions.

 9) Your user experiences technical difficulties with their shopping cart.